coderefinery/data-visualization-python/content/tidy-data.md

 Save the spreadsheet as `experiment.xls`.

-Now we will together try to read and inspect both sheets in the Jupyter notebook:
+Now we will together try to read and inspect both sheets in the Jupyter
+Notebook:
 ```python
 import pandas as pd